 Drink a green juice daily in order to continue supporting your natural detoxification process and ensure that you are getting enough vitamins, minerals, antioxidants, and phytonutrients into your diet.

-If you're craving solid foods post-cleanse, then you can opt to eat your greens (rather than drinking them).
-When reintroducing food into your diet, stick to eating mostly raw or lightly steamed vegetables, some fruit, and nuts.
+If you're craving solid foods post-cleanse, then you can opt to eat your greens (rather than drink them).
+When re-introducing food into your diet, stick to eating mostly raw or lightly steamed vegetables, some fruit, and nuts.
 Keep portion sizes small and chew food thoroughly to aid digestion.

 The easiest way to prevent bingeing after a cleanse is to ensure that you eat or drink every three hours.
 The snacks and meals you choose should include both a protein and a healthy fat, as the combination will help keep you satiated for longer periods of time.